As the recruitment season sneaks in, India's chilly job market seems to be warming up. Campus placements shoot in with its ever-growing pace.

 3. Create an Immortal Impression

 While attracting the right talent, to make the first and everlasting impression must be the ultimate goal for an organization.
-Talking about the impression, an effective pre placement talk would be the first step.
+Talking about the impression, an effective pre-placement talk would be the first step in campus hiring process.

 Well, the extent of creativity and innovation varies from organization to organization.
 More Creative and extensive be the PPTs, more be the attraction and hence enhanced be the quality of hires.